-- behave aggressively or be disruptive, act out, demand attention and require more discipline than other children; - become angry or disinterested and/or show little creativity; - seem frightened of certain adults; - become sad, withdrawn or depressed; - have trouble sleeping; - become sexually active at a young age; - exhibit inappropriate sexual knowledge for their age or sexualised behaviour in their play with other children; - refuse to change for gym or participate in physical activities; - develop eating disorders; - self-harm; - refuse to attend school or run away from home; - lack confidence or have low self-esteem; or
+- behave aggressively or be disruptive, act out, demand attention and require more discipline than other children;

+- · become angry or disinterested and/or show little creativity;

+- · seem frightened of certain adults;

+- become sad, withdrawn or depressed;

+- have trouble sleeping;

+- become sexually active at a young age;

+- exhibit inappropriate sexual knowledge for their age or sexualised behaviour in their play with other children; - refuse to change for gym or participate in physical activities; - · develop eating disorders; - self-harm and/or express suicidal ideation; - refuse to attend school or run away from home; - lack confidence or have low self-esteem; or - use drugs or alcohol as a coping strategy

-- use drugs or alcohol. - 4.10 Emotional Wellbeing and Mental Health
+4.10 Emotional Wellbeing and Mental Health

 Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-It is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour and education.
+It is key that all staff are aware of how these children's experiences, can impact on their mental health, behaviour and education.

-All staff should also be aware that deteriorating emotional wellbeing and escalation of mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Please note, however, only appropriately trained health professionals should attempt to make a diagnosis of a mental health problem.
+All staff should also be aware that deteriorating emotional wellbeing and escalation of mental health problems can, in some cases, be an indicator that there is a safeguarding concern, for example, a child has suffered or is at risk of suffering abuse, neglect, bullying/cyberbullying or exploitation.
+Please note, however, that only appropriately trained health professionals should attempt to make a diagnosis of a mental health problem.

 Staff, however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following their child protection policy and speaking to the DSL.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following this policy and speaking to the DSL.